OneMadGypsy/SimPIL-Font/README.md

 size         = sf.size                   # 22
 ```

 You can call `.export()` to save a json file with the below format.
 All possible encodings are included.
-This can come in very handy if you want an overview of all the available font requests, and their encoding.
+This can come in very handy if you want an overview of all the available font requests, and their proper encoding.
 ```json
 {
     "unic": ["font request", "font request", "font request"],